 The slightly more complicated way uses a percentage of the house you use for business and takes into account the actual expenses you have.

 If you are self employed you may be able to make tax deductible contributions to your retirement account.
-This is perhaps the most impactful tax deduction.
+This is perhaps the most impactful of tax deductions.
 The government is essentially helping you find your retirement account.

 By setting up an individual 401k plan you can contribute and thus deduct a substantial portion of your income and shelter it from the tax man.
 If you also have a regular job in addition to your side hustle, it’s an excellent way of funding a retirement account.